tanzfisch/Igor/src/docs/contribute.md

 4. Run some smoke tests (ig run all the examples once) and when satisfied merge in to master and develop.

-5. Create a tag with the new version number on master and push master, devlop and the new tag to github.
+5. Create a tag with the new version number on master and push master, develop and the new tag to github.

 Make a Patch Release
 --------------------